Crossbow Technology: History

-Crossbow was one of the first suppliers of the Berkeley-style MICA sensor nodes that it called "motes".
-These run the TinyOS operating system.
-Follow-on products included the MICA2 (868/916 MHz) and MICAz (2.4 GHz) motes, and the Intel-designed IMOTE2.
-Crossbow also made a software design platform for its hardware called MoteWorks.

 Crossbow received awards for these products, including a "Best of Sensors Expo Gold 2006" and the BP Helios Award.

-In 2008, Crossbow released eKo Pro Series System, a wireless sensor system that monitors crops, vineyards, agriculture, and the environment.
-It's sensors can monitor soil moisture, ambient temperature, leaf wetness of a crop.
-In the same year, Crossbow Japan released the NeoMote to monitor energy usage in a building and provide a visual display for energy saving.

 Formerly a joint venture, Crossbow Japan became the Sensor Networks and Systems department of Sumitomo Precision Products.
 On June 5, 2011, Crossbow was acquired by Moog Inc. for about $32 million.

+Products

+The AHRS500GA, introduced in 2003, was a completely solid-state FAA-certified attitude and heading reference system (AHRS).
+It was designed into the Eclipse Aviation mode 500 very light jet and was used in the Capstone Program of the US Federal Aviation Administration.

+In 2008, Crossbow released the eKo Pro Series System, a wireless sensor system that monitors crops, vineyards, agriculture, and the environment.
+In the same year, Crossbow Japan released the NeoMote to monitor energy usage in a building and provide a visual display for energy saving.